learn-co-curriculum/variable-readme/README.md

 #### A Variable has a Value

 A variable's name is like a label on a container.
-It's value is what is stored inside that container.
+Its value is what is stored inside that container.
 The name points to the value.
-Above, `current_president` holds onto the value "Barack Obama" and `num_one` has the value of the number 7.
-As we will see, the value of a variable can change even when it's name stays the same.
+Above, `current_president` holds onto the value "Barack Obama" and `first_number` has the value of the number 7.
+As we will see, the value of a variable can change even when its name stays the same.

 #### A Variable has a Type

 A variable's type is the type of the value it holds.
 Ruby is what is known as a *dynamically typed* language.
-That means the value of a variable can change it's type and does not need to be explicitly and permanently defined.
+That means the value of a variable can change its type and does not need to be explicitly and permanently defined.
 There is nothing stopping you from changing the value of `sum`, which now is the number 21, to the string "whatever I want".

+It is also a *strongly typed* language.
+This means a variable will never be automatically *coerced* to another type without you explicitly changing the type.
+Adding two numbers will return a number, 2 + 2 returns 4; adding two strings will return a string, "2" + "2" returns "22"; adding a number and a string will raise an error, 2 + "2" raises a `TypeError`.

 When you are building larger programs it is important to have in mind the type of the value that a variable refers to.

 ## Creating Variables